Proportional Representation League

-The Proportional Representation League was an organization founded in 1893 in the campaign for the adoption of the Proportional representation system of voting at the city, state and federal level in the U.S. (There was a separate Proportional Representation League in the United Kingdom as well.)
+The Proportional Representation League was an organization founded in 1893 in the campaign for the adoption of the Proportional representation system of voting at the city, state and federal level in the U.S. and Canada.
+(There was a separate Proportional Representation Society in the United Kingdom as well.)
 Many Canadians as well as Americans were active in the League.

-The date of its demise is unknown but its newsletter, The Proportional Representation Review, apparently ceased publication in 1932.
+The League merged with the National Municipal League in 1932, and its newsletter, The Proportional Representation Review, apparently ceased publication.The NML published the National Municipal Review, which publicized proportional representation.

 The Proportional Representation League was founded at the Memorial Art Institute of Chicago at the World's Columbian Exposition on August 10–12, 1893, to promote the cause of proportional representation within the United States.
-Its activities included distributing information to inquirers on the reform and publishing pamphlets, books and The Proportional Representation Review.

-Prominent members included Rhode Island Governor Lucius F. C. Garvin, federal judge Albert Branson Maris, and economist and labor reformer John R. Commons.
+Prominent members included League Secretary Stoughton Cooley, Rhode Island Governor Lucius F. C. Garvin, federal judge Albert Branson Maris, and economist and labor reformer John R. Commons.

+The League's activities included distributing information to inquirers on the reform and publishing pamphlets, books and The Proportional Representation Review.
+Ten quarterly issues of the Review were published 1893-1896.
+The issues included articles by pro-rep luminaries of the time, including Alfred Cridge (husband of suffragette and socialist author Annie Cridge), Massachusetts Representative Wm H. Gove, Professor Ernest Naville and Sir John Lubbock.
+Due to lack of funds, it was suspended.
+The League continued to publish annual reports of P.R. events and concerns.
+The Review was later again in publication, from 1901 to about 1932, as a section of The Direct Legislation Record And The Proportional Representation Review: A Non-partisan Advocate Of Pure Democracy.